kamgurgul/kamgurgul.github.io/_posts/2019-03-01-saved-instance-state.md

 ---
-title: How Android handle on onSaveInstanceState
+title: Magic of Android "saved state"
 excerpt: "Where and how Android handles the process of storing application state"
 tags: [android, internals]
 ---